NickSishchuck/airlinesAPI/README.md

 ## Overview

-This API provides endpoints for managing an airline transportation system, including routes, flights, aircraft, captains, passengers, and tickets.
+This is my term paper project's API that provides endpoints for managing an airline transportation system, including routes, flights, aircraft, captains, passengers, and tickets.
 ## Task
 Database 'Air Transportation'.
 The airline engages in the air transportation of passengers.
 Flights are operated along established routes according to a schedule.